 Mike Jespersen is an associate with Foley & Lardner LLP.
 He is a member of the firm’s Chemical, Biotech & Pharmaceutical Practice.
 Dr. Jespersen counsels clients across a broad range of technology sectors, including pharmaceuticals, energy, and chemistry and materials science.
 Representative technologies include pharmaceutical formulations, nanomaterials, fuel cells, batteries, carbon capture, semiconductor polishing, polymer formulations for the aerospace and rail industries, glasses, food production processes, and coatings.

 In addition to handling all phases of patent drafting and U.S. and foreign patent prosecution, Dr. Jespersen is well-versed in providing opinions on patentability, invalidity, and freedom-to-operate.
 Mike also works closely with clients to guide new product development with patent landscape analysis in mind.

-Previously, Mike was a research chemist at the Air Force Research Laboratory’s Materials and Manufacturing Directorate, where he developed advanced materials concepts in surfaces and coatings, polymer nanocomposites, nanoelectronics, bionanomaterial hybrids, photovoltaics, and nanomaterials synthesis and characterization.
+Previously, Dr. Jespersen was a research chemist and National Research Council postdoctoral fellow at the Air Force Research Laboratory’s Materials and Manufacturing Directorate, where he developed advanced materials concepts in surfaces and coatings, polymer nanocomposites, nanoelectronics, bionanomaterial hybrids, photovoltaics, and nanomaterials synthesis and characterization.
 Collectively, Mike has published over 20 articles and a book chapter covering a diverse range of nanomaterials and related technologies.
 Mike also was a law clerk and summer associate at Foley during law school.

 Mike is admitted to practice law in Michigan and before the United States Patent and Trademark Office.